What is a DDoS Attack?

 This will be especially challenging for shared hosting accounts where an attack on another site on the same server forces the entire server to be disabled, inadvertently affecting other websites.

-Website Application Firewalls are specific application firewalls for websites that go beyond the metadata of the packets transferred at the network level.
+Web Application Firewalls are specific application firewalls for websites that go beyond the metadata of the packets transferred at the network level.
 They focus on the data in transfer.
 Application firewalls were created to understand the type of data allowed for each protocol, like SMTP and HTTP.

 Thinking about protecting any website from DDoS attacks and other website compromises, we have developed our own proprietary WAF.
 The Sucuri Firewall is a cloud-based Software as a Service (SaaS) Website Application Firewall (WAF) and Intrusion Prevention System (IPS).